Kimba - Cleve - Franklin Harbour

 Kimba - Cleve - Franklin Harbour is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Kimba-Cleve-Franklin Harbour's population is around 4,406 as of August 2025.
-This reflects an increase of 205 people (4.9%) since the 2021 Census, which reported a population of 4,201 people.
-The change is inferred from the estimated resident population of 4,349 from the ABS as of June 2024 and an additional 64 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.30 persons per square kilometer.
-Kimba-Cleve-Franklin Harbour's 4.9% growth since the 2021 census exceeded the SA4 region (4.8%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 62.2% of overall population gains during recent periods.
+AreaSearch's analysis indicates Kimba - Cleve - Franklin Harbour's population is approximately 4,420 as of November 2025.
+This figure represents an increase of 219 people, a growth rate of 5.2%, since the 2021 Census which reported a population of 4,201.
+The change is inferred from the estimated resident population of 4,349 in June 2024 and an additional 70 validated new addresses since the Census date.
+This results in a population density ratio of 0.30 persons per square kilometer.
+Kimba - Cleve - Franklin Harbour's growth rate of 5.2% is comparable to the SA4 region's growth rate of 5.3%, indicating strong growth fundamentals.
+Interstate migration contributed approximately 62.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Examining future population trends, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to increase by 252 persons to 2041 based on the latest population numbers, recording a gain of 4.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends suggest an increase just below the median of Australian non-metropolitan areas, with the area expected to gain 252 persons by 2041, recording a total growth rate of 4.1% over the 17 years.

 Frequently Asked Questions - Population